Joyontokarmakar/mama-s-catering-client/README.md

   - Then they will rederect to Order page
   - and now then can order product

-  - after submiyying the order user can see their ordered list and status
+  - after submitting the order user can see their ordered list and status
   - user can give the review of services

 ## What Will do Admin